Xbox Series X vs. PS5: How to pick between the two biggest new game consoles

 On the other hand, Sony has virtual reality, via its PlayStation VR headset.
 PlayStation VR 2 is on the horizon.
 Xbox has never released a VR headset or games.

-Xbox Game Pass Vs. PlayStation Plus
+Xbox Game Pass vs. PlayStation Plus

 The next front of the “console war” between PlayStation and Xbox will be content subscriptions.
 Microsoft’s Xbox Game Pass Ultimate is a ridiculously good deal, offering a massive library of 450+ games to players for $14.99, including all of Xbox’s first-party and exclusive games on day one of their release.
 It’s worth noting that the subscription includes a separate Xbox Game Pass for PC library available on Windows, online multiplayer access, cloud gaming, monthly free games, and other discounts.
 It’s hard to grumble at Microsoft’s offering, especially if you aren’t keen on spending $60-$80 every time a game comes out.

 Right now, there’s no question that Xbox Game Pass Ultimate is the superior subscription.
 It offers more games, a better value, and a pathway to playing the games you want.
 It’s hard to say whether the new PlayStation Plus will level the playing field, but Sony does have an advantage in its pipeline of amazing first-party exclusives.
 Sony said it will ardently try to preserve its level of quality as it slides into game streaming service territory, but is also adapting with the addition of a game library and backward compatibility in the future.
 The choice may come down to quality or quantity.
-We will see how things play out later this Spring.

 The PlayStation 5 is the clear winner when it comes to value for money if you’re not bothered about having a disc drive.
 The digital edition of the PS5 (with no technical compromises) retails at $399, cutting $100 off of the flat retail price of the $499 Xbox Series X. When comparing the disc drive-based PS5 and the Xbox Series X, though, they’re in a dead heat.

-The next step is to consider the Game Pass library vs. Sony’s exclusives and the future of PlayStation Plus.
+The next step is to consider the Game Pass library versus Sony’s exclusives and the future of PlayStation Plus.
 Xbox Game Pass costs $15 per month, or $180 per year.
 PlayStation Plus Extra will cost the same monthly rate but only costs $100 per year if you pay annually.
 PlayStation Plus Premium will cost $17 per month, or $120 per year if you pay annually.
-That’s a significant saving but it doesn’t factor in that you may wind up buying PlayStation exclusives if you want to play them when they come out.
+That’s a significant saving, but it doesn’t factor in that you may wind up buying PlayStation exclusives if you want to play them when they come out.

 The PS5 and the Xbox Series X offer very similar technical specifications, so the choice is more about the lifestyles that Sony and Microsoft purport to offer through their latest consoles.
 If you want to prioritize a string of blockbuster single-player games, then you may want to consider the PlayStation 5.
 If you’re looking for accessibility, tons of games, and the most bang for your buck, then the Xbox Series X is the best choice.